jeffsang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ===================

 **Type:** The username of the user who caused the event to fire.
-This string is empty for anonymous events (i.e., user not logged in).
+This string is empty for anonymous events, such as when the user is not logged in.

 **Details:** string